 Energy Efficient Cooling and Air Conditioning Tips

-Air conditioning and cooling are among the most important inventions of the history of modern times.
-They made summer movie blockbusters possible and also helped boost production for wartime supplies and airplanes.
+Air conditioning and cooling are one of the most important inventions in the history of modern times.
+They helped make summer blockbusters, wartime planes and other equipment possible.

-However, cooling puts a large strain on electricity systems and generates huge quantities of pollution.
-This special IEA report aims to raise awareness of the impact of this demand and offers solutions.
+Cooling, however puts an enormous strain on the power system and creates huge quantities of pollution.
+This special IEA report raises awareness about the negative impact of this demand, and provides solutions.

 Energy Efficiency

-Energy efficiency is among the most important factors when selecting a new cooling unit.
-Upgrade to an energy-efficient air conditioner and you’ll save money on energy bills and reduce your environmental impact.
-Air conditioners are rated according to a variety of energy efficiency ratings, such as SEER, EER, and HSPF.
-These ratings tell you how much an air conditioner can cool with a certain amount of power consumed.
-The higher the rating, the more efficient the unit.
-The SEER rating of a system can be found on its yellow Energy Guide Label or by searching “SEER ratings”.
+Energy efficiency is one of the most important aspects when choosing a new cooling system.
+Upgrade to a more efficient air conditioner and you will reduce your energy costs and reduce the environmental impact.
+Air conditioning units are rated according to a variety of energy efficiency ratings, including SEER, EER, and HSPF.
+These ratings indicate how the air conditioner is able to cool using a certain amount of electricity.
+The higher the score, the more efficient the unit.
+The SEER rating of a system can be located on its yellow Energy Guide Label or by searching “SEER ratings”.

-When shopping for a new air conditioning system, search for one with a good SEER rating.
-This rating indicates how well the unit performs during a season under normal conditions.
-If you’re replacing an older model with a higher SEER rating, it will drastically reduce your energy use and cost.
+When looking for a brand new air conditioning system, search for one with a high SEER rating.
+This rating indicates how the unit performs in normal conditions during a given season.
+If you’re replacing a model that’s older with a higher SEER rating will drastically reduce your energy use and expenses.

-Other factors can impact energy efficiency in air conditioning systems too.
-High indoor humidity, insufficient maintenance and duct leaks, for instance, could all make your system perform more efficiently and consume more energy.
-Keeping up with routine maintenance and sealing duct leaks are easy steps to improve your system’s energy efficiency.
+Other factors can impact energy efficiency in air conditioning systems, too.
+High indoor humidity, lack of maintenance and leaks in ducts, for instance, could all cause your system to perform more efficiently and consume more energy.
+Routine maintenance and sealing ducts leaks are easy ways to increase the efficiency of your system.

-Large commercial cooling systems come with their own energy efficiency concerns also.
-These systems make use of a combination of split- or packaged compressors, as well as huge pipe networks to provide cooling throughout the building.
-These systems may also include steam systems that require specialized maintenance in order to prevent the pipes from becoming blocked.
+Commercial cooling systems are also subject to energy efficiency concerns.
+These systems often make use of a combination of packaged or split compressors and massive pipes to distribute cooling throughout the building.
+These systems could also incorporate steam systems that require special maintenance in order to prevent the pipes from becoming blocked.

-A lot of these huge systems can also be controlled by an Building Automation System, which integrates the cooling and heating systems into one centralized system.
-Verde has been able to improve the performance of these systems by providing retrocommissioning strategies that offer quick paybacks.
+Many of these systems can also be controlled by the use of a Building Automation System, which integrates the cooling and heating systems into a single centralized system.
+Verde has been able to improve the efficiency of systems by providing retrocommissioning strategies that offer quick paybacks.

-The global effort to reduce the effects of climate change is heavily dependent on the efficiency of energy used in cooling and air-conditioning.
-In the end, we must ensure that manufacturers bring highly efficient cooling devices to market, and that consumers are demanding these appliances.
-In the meantime we can take additional steps to cut down on our energy consumption and greenhouse gases emissions.
+Energy efficiency in cooling and air conditioning is a major component of global efforts to reduce climate change.
+In the end, we have to ensure that manufacturers bring highly efficient cooling equipment to market, and consumers demand them.
+In the meantime, we can take other measures to cut down on our energy consumption and greenhouse gases emissions.

 Indoor Air Quality

-The high levels of humidity can also create destruction on the air quality.
-Mold and mildew can grow in moist air, which can cause respiratory problems.
-To prevent this from happening, it is important to keep an eye on humidity levels and ensure that the moisture level remains at a lower level.
-This can be achieved by regularly vacuuming and dusting, cleaning bedding, cushions and using a humidifier or dehumidifier based on the humidifier or hygrometer.
+The high levels of humidity can also create havoc on the quality of air.
+Moist air encourages the growth of mildew and mold which can cause respiratory problems.
+Monitoring humidity and keeping the humidity low is key to preventing these problems.
+This can be accomplished by regularly vacuuming and dusting, cleaning bedding, cushions and making use of a humidifier or dehumidifier that is based on the humidity gauge.

-In addition to the obvious health benefits of improving IAQ, it can also increase comfort in your home.
-For example, a home that is contaminated by air pollutants could become musty and smell unpleasant.
-It can also trigger irritation to the eyes, itchy skin and a snoring feeling.
-Installing an air purifier and keeping the HVAC system can help to prevent these issues.
-Also, ensure that you open windows and doors for ventilation whenever you need to.
+In addition to the obvious health benefits in improving IAQ can increase comfort in the home.
+A home that has high levels of air pollutants for instance, may smell musty.
+It can also cause itchy skin, irritated eyes and a feeling of suffocation.
+Installing an air purifier as well as maintaining the HVAC system can help to keep these issues from happening.
+Also, make sure that you open windows and doors to let air flow in when needed.

-Symptoms of poor air quality are varied and include headaches, difficulty in concentrating, and general feeling of malaise.
-Although these symptoms may be relieved after leaving a space, prolonged exposure can cause health problems that are already present and may lead to serious illness.
+Symptoms of poor air quality are varied and include headaches, difficulty concentrating, and even a general malaise.
+These symptoms may improve when you leave the room however, prolonged exposure to poor quality air can worsen existing health conditions or cause serious illnesses.

-The primary factor that affects IAQ is the speed that fresh air replaces old air, a process that is known as ventilation.
-This is affected by the weather, the occupancy rate of the room and the design.
-There are simple methods to improve IAQ.
-These include installing plants in the home, opening the doors and windows as often as feasible, and making sure that the HVAC system is operating properly.
-For those who would like to take more of a thorough approach, it is suggested to speak with a Comfort Specialist about an assessment of indoor air quality.
+The primary factor that affects IAQ is the rate that fresh air replaces old air, a process that is known as ventilation.
+This can be influenced by the weather, room occupancy rates, and the design of the structure.
+There are many ways to improve IAQ.
+These include installing plants in the house, opening the doors and windows whenever possible, and making sure that the HVAC system is working correctly.
+If you want to go a step further, we suggest that you consult a Comfort Specialist regarding an indoor air assessment.

 Smoke Pollution

-The smoke blanketing New York City this week has been caused by forest fires in Canada, and it is causing hazardous air quality conditions across a large portion of the northern US and southern Canada.
-The thick smoky fog can reduce visibility, and can cause respiratory distress for anyone who has to be outside.
+The smoke that blanketed New York City last week was caused by forest fires that are burning in Canada.
+It is also causing dangerous air quality issues across much of the north and south of the United States.
+The thick smoke haze can reduce visibility and can cause respiratory stress for anyone who is outdoors.

-There is no way to keep smoke from getting into your home through doors and windows, especially in older homes with many cracks and drafts.
+Unfortunately there is no way to completely prevent smoke from entering your business or home through doors and windows particularly older homes with a lot of drafts and cracks.
 However you can make steps to limit the amount of smoke that enters your home or business.

-Close all doors and windows when it’s smoky.
-This can reduce the amount of smoky outside air by 30%.
-Place wet towels in the cracks around door frames and in the corners to slow down the flow of smoky ai.
+Keep all windows and doors closed when it’s smoky outside.
+This can cut the amount of smoky air by 30 percent.
+Put wet towels in cracks around door frames and in the corners to reduce the flow of smoky ai.

-If your HVAC system has a recirculation mode, be sure to switch it off during smoky conditions.
-This will allow your HVAC system to exhaust the smoky indoor air outside instead of recirculating it.
-If your structure has ducts that connect to areas where contamination is likely to be high, such as parking garages or loading docks You should make sure that the ducts are separated from the rest.
+If your HVAC system is in the recirculation feature, make sure to turn it off during smoky conditions.
+This will allow your HVAC to expel the smokey indoor air outside, rather than recirculating it.
+If your building has ducts connecting to areas where contaminants are likely to be high, like loading docks or parking garages You should make sure that these ducts are isolated from the rest.

-The EPA recommends that you change your HVAC filters more frequently during smokey conditions in order to ensure that they are eliminating toxins from indoor air.
-Choose a filter that has a minimum reporting value (MERV) which is 13 or more.
-These filters are designed to remove the smoke and gaseous pollution from the air.
+The EPA recommends changing your HVAC filters more frequently during smokey conditions in order to ensure that they are eliminating toxins from indoor air.
+Select a filter with a minimum efficiency report value (MERV) of 13 or higher, as these filters are designed to remove the smoke and other gaseous air pollutants.

 Supercooling

 This requires an automatic thermostat that can be programmed.
-Even with this homeowners should examine their usage patterns for electricity to determine when their air conditioner is most cost-effective.
-Many homeowners save around 25% or more on their energy bills using this method.
+However even with this, homeowners should be sure to look up their electric usage patterns and figure out the most cost-effective time to run their air cooling system.
+A lot of people save 25% or more off their energy bills by using this method.

 Explore More